Browser support

 If you wish to make charts without a browser or user involved - eg from a script - there's something called PhantomJS that you can use to make images from webpages automatically.

-There's a HOWTO document here that goes through the process of using PhantomJS.
-This document, despite being in the canvas section of the website, applies also to SVG based charts.
+that goes through the process of using PhantomJS.
+This document, despite

-You can also find a little bit of information about PhantomJS on the download page .
+You can also find a little bit of information about PhantomJS on the download page.